 *Contains affiliate links to products we own (or similar) - see our disclosure

-To make our seed bombs look like cute mini Earths, we used blue and green coloured paper leftover from our crafts.
-You could use any paper as long as it doesn't contain any plastic so it will break down properly in the soil.
+We thought it would be fun to make our seed bombs look like cute mini Earths, so we used some blue, white and green coloured paper leftover from our crafts.
+You can use any paper as long as it doesn't contain plastic so it will break down properly in the soil.

 To make the seed bombs you will need: